 That night we wanted to enjoy dinner outside of our room so we headed to the public market.
 This was a great choice for bringing the kids.
 It is walking distance from La Quinta and had a variety of fun eateries.
 We started at the Fish Market & Cafe.
 Mark got a Sculpin and I had a glass of red wine.
 We each did an oyster shooter then ordered some of their fresh market ahi poke.
 It was just what we wanted.
 Then we picked up another drink (I had a wine sampler of 3 wines) from Wine + Beer.
 I highly recommend checking this place out.
 There were so many choices.
 One of my tastings even included a sparkling red wine.
 Fab!
 Then we ordered some soup from the Empty Bowl Gourmet Noodle Bar.
 There is a room at the public market with lots of large tables were you can eat after picking up whatever you like from the eateries.
 On our way out, we grabbed goodies from Enjoy Cupcakes and Rori's Artisanal Creamery.
 You must try the ice cream from Rori's!
 It was perfect.

-Our last full day was Thursday.
-We skipped the hotel breakfast and tried Jeannine’s Restaurant & Bakery.
+We skipped the hotel breakfast on our second day and tried Jeannine's Restaurant & Bakery.
 What an amazing choice!
 We ended up going there again Friday morning because it was that good!
 We shared the chilaquiles and the banana Kahlua french toast.
 On Friday, I had the eggs Norwegian and Mark had the biscuits and gravy.
 Their scones are also amazing.

 Santa Barbara Museum of Natural History Sea Center